Please "like" and "share" this page and the individual pages you visit here.

-The Sacred Mount remains under Muslim control.
-Jews are still not able to worship there and the Temple remains a dream, while Muslims continue to worship their god on our holiest site.
-Occasionally they even stone those who come to the Kotel (the Wall) to worship from its heights.
+Har HaBáyit remains under Muslim control.
+Jews are not allowed to worship at our most sacred sanctuary and the Third Temple remains a dream, while Muslims continue to worship their god on our holiest site unhindered.
+Occasionally they even stone those who come to the Kotel (the Western Wall) to worship from its heights.

 Its important to understand the above when discussing this issue.

 Traditional Jews deserve to observe traditional Judaism at our traditional holy sites.
 This does not seem like so much to ask!
 The Kotel is the 2nd holiest of these sites.
 The most holy place is the site of our former Temple.
 The Muslim Al-Aqsa Mosque and Dome of the Rock now stand there.